Faculty and Academic Staff Associates

 Eric Carson

-Division of Extension and Wisconsin Geological and Natural History Survey
+Position title: Professor, Division of Extension; Geomorphologist, Wisconsin Geological and Natural History Survey

 Eric Carson is a professor in the UW–Madison Division of Extension and a geomorphologist at the Wisconsin Geological and Natural History Survey.
 His research, teaching, and outreach center around the landscape-forming processes of rivers and glaciers over timescales ranging from hundreds to tens of millions of years.
 This background makes the never-glaciated Driftless Area of southwestern Wisconsin the ideal natural laboratory and venue for his thought.